FridahKimathi/Microsoft-Movie-Analysis/README.md

 Describe the structure of your repository and its contents, for example:

 ```
-├── README.md                           <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
-├── data                                <- Both sourced externally and generated from code
+├── images     <- Both sourced externally and generated from code
-└── images                              <- Both sourced externally and generated from code
+├── zippedData  <- Both sourced externally and generated from code
+├── .canvas
+├── .gitignore
+└── Microsoft Movie Analysis PPT.pdf  <- PDF version of project presentation
+└── Microsoft-Movie-Analyisis.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+└── README.md   <- The top-level README for reviewers of this project

 ```